rgacote/SimpleCardBrand/README.md

 The [Wikipedia](https://en.wikipedia.org/wiki/Payment_card_number) page has several account number range conflicts that need to be researched.

+- 65 is documented as Troy Discover co-branded.
+  - Recognized as Troy.

 - 6759 is documented for both Maestro and Maestro UK.
   - Recognized as Maestro UK.

 - 54 is documented as Diners Club in the US and Mastercard.
   - Recognized as Diners Club.